KamilKwapisz/yelp_scraper/README.md

 I haven't done the Portugal version.
 I've seen that the reviews are loaded from JS.
 I've tried using Splash but faced some serious problems with docker, sorry.

 I've sticked with passing profile_url or list_url as a typical scrapy parameter.
 I hope it's okay :)

+I've done setup with proxies, but it's hard to find a good one that's free, so I commented it out.